-Anton L. remembers: "I saw the large execution, near the synagogue, which was perpetrated by a unit from the town of Merslov.
+Anton L.: "I saw the large execution, near the synagogue, which was carried out by a unit from the town of Merslov.
 The Jews were forced to undress just before being shot by two Germans with a machine gun.
 I also saw children being thrown alive in the pit.
-I still remember the time where a son had to hang his father (or the other way around) before being killed himself."
+I still remember a son being forced to hang his father (or the other way around) before being killed himself."
 (Eyewitness N°65, interwieved in Druya, on July 17, 2008)

 "In June 1942, the Jewish population was exterminated.
-First, a German military commando gathered Jews from Druya and Leonpol in the same place.
+First, a German military commando gathered the Jews from Druya and Leonpol together.
 Then, they took them to the Jewish cemetery and shot them.
 Many were alive when they were buried in the pits.
-Some Jews who were hiding, were discovered and killed.
+Some Jews who were in hiding were discovered and killed.
 1,241 Jews were exterminated.
 The occupying forces pillaged and took the possessions of those killed."
 [Act of the Soviet extraordinary commission; RG-22.002M/7021-92/217]

-Around 2,200 Jews lived in Druya on the eve of World War II (half of the whole local population).
+Around 2,200 Jews lived in Druya on the eve of the Second World War (half of the total local population).

 Do you have additional information regarding a village that you would like to share with Yahad ?